prabhurk/weather-forecast/README.md

 >Presently, the program tries to replicate [Bureau of Meteorology, Commonwealth of Australia](http://www.bom.gov.au/climate/dwo/) by predicting weather at 9am and 3pm of local time of location for a week.
 Hence the forecast size given in [_FORECAST_SIZE_](weatherforecast/src/main/java/com/predict/simple/weather/util/Constants.java) is 7 X 2 = 14

 >_After execution of the program, latest individual locaion-wise weather forecast results will be generated as text file in the directory **`output\tmp`**.
 The name of the file will be the code of the location.
 The directory is cleaned upon each forecast execution_

+### Logging

+The logging configuration is based on [_log4j.properties_](weatherforecast/target/log4j.properties) and it has to be in the same location as the executable, [_weatherdataforecast-jar-with-dependencies.jar_](weatherforecast/target/weatherdataforecast-jar-with-dependencies.jar)

+>Presently, the output log file **weather-forecast-log.log** will be generated in **output\log**, replacing the previously generated, upon every program execution

+>_If [log4j.properties](weatherforecast/target/log4j.properties) is not in the same location as the executable, [weatherdataforecast-jar-with-dependencies.jar](weatherforecast/target/weatherdataforecast-jar-with-dependencies.jar), an exception will be thrown in the console, which will not affect the program execution, except logging features_

 ## How the program works